blckbx/lnd-hybrid-mode/README.md

 tor.skip-proxy-for-clearnet-targets=true
 ````
+For this guide the following is required:
+- A fully installed and synchronized node (raspiblitz/umbrel/custom)
+-

 ## **Configuring hybrid-mode:** ##
 Advertising clearnet connectivity LND needs to know the external IP of a node.
 There are two different cases to investigate: static and dynamic IP connections.